-PGT-A (also known as PGS, Preimplantation Genetic Screening) is a process to screen the embryo genetic health, so that your physician could select the best embryo to transfer and achieving a successful pregnancy.
+PGT-A (also known as PGS, Preimplantation Genetic Screening) is a genetic testing before embryo transfer to screen the embryo genetic health, so that your physician could select the best embryo for implantation and achieving a successful pregnancy.

 This test is recommended for people who:

 - Women who are over the age of 35.

 - Couples with three of more failed IVF cycles.

 - Couples with a family history of chromosomal abnormalities.

 - Couples undergoing IVF treatment for other reasons.

 PGT-A can also synchronize with MIRA to increase the pregnancy rate: Maximizing the successful chances of best embryo transfer at the right time!